NOTE: Scroll towards the bottom to view Scott’s pro bono work for many prominent Hawaiian performance artists and

 Scott had studied classical piano for over 20 years but quit “cold turkey” after an earthshaking revelation.
 Scott says, “I woke up one morning to face the fact that I was a mediocre musician and as long and as hard as I might practice, I would always fall short.
 I simply did not have that extra magic and I never would.”
 Scott immediately sold his revered Steinway Model A Grand.
 Scott said, “I had to sell it.
 After years of 3-4-hour days practicing, that piano seemed to ‘hiss’ at me every time I came near it.
 It was a very surreal situation.
 I missed it all of course, but a weight I didn’t even know I had was lifted and I could move on with my new life.”

 Scott’s familiarity and love for classical music later proved invaluable and personally rewarding as he promoted the vast classical recordings of British Decca aka London Records — including the first complete recording of Richard Wagner’s four epic operas, “The Ring Cycle” with Sir Georg Solti conducting the London Philharmonic Orchestra.

 In 1972, working to safeguard the economic interests of artists and musicians, Scott was engaged by the Recording Industry Association of America (RIAA) to help successfully lobby Congress for the 1972 extension of the then-abbreviated time limits on U.S. copyright protection for sound recordings.
-While he had always had an interest in intellectual property rights, Scott began to better understand the complex entertainment business noting,” I had finally found my calling in artist management.
+While he had always had an interest in intellectual property rights, Scott began to better understand the complex entertainment business noting,” I had finally found my calling in artist management.”
 Working with only the best, he made certain that his artists always got their money.